dayangac/Pcb-Designs/Plane/README.md

-pcb for research about wing angle
+pcb for research about wing angle and rpm